Rebecca

 journey of a thousand miles begins with one step.

-It inspired her to set a goal: To walk 1000 miles on her prosthetic leg.
+It inspired her to set a goal: to walk 1,000 miles on her prosthetic leg.

-She writes about ability and disability, amputation and prosthetics, rehabilitation and resilience, and adaptive travel.
+Today, Rebecca writes about ability and disability, amputation and prosthetics, rehabilitation and resilience, and adaptive travel.

 Rebecca is a graduate of Northwestern University, with a B.S. in Communication Sciences and Disorders and M.A. in Learning Disabilities.
-After 20 years of teaching special education, she now coordinates the amputation support program at Jefferson Moss-Magee Rehabilitation.

 It was great meeting you at the 5amer Zoom conference call- Hope we will get to meet some time in the near future in person.
 Best always!